Disconnectivity and Relative Positions in Simultaneous Embeddings: Disjoint Cycles

 \paragraph{SPQR- and BC-Trees.} The \emph{block-cutvertex tree (BC-tree)} $\mathcal B$ of a connected graph is a tree whose nodes are the blocks and cutvertices of the graph, called \emph{B-nodes} and \emph{C-nodes}, respectively.
 In the BC-tree a block $B$ and a cutvertex $v$ are joined by an edge if $v$ belongs to $B$.
 If an embedding is chosen for each block, these embeddings can be combined to an embedding of the whole graph if and only if $\mathcal B$ can be rooted at a B-node such that the parent of every other block $B$ in $\mathcal B$, which is a cutvertex, lies on the outer face of $B$.

 We use the \emph{SPQR-tree} introduced by Di Battista and Tamassia~\cite{dt-omtc-96,dt-opt-96} to represent all planar embeddings of a biconnected planar graph $G$.
 The SPQR-tree $\mathcal T$ of $G$ is a decomposition of $G$ into triconnected components along its \emph{split pairs}, where a split pair is either a separation pair or an edge.
 We define the SPQR-tree to be unrooted, representing embeddings on the sphere, that is planar embeddings without a designated outer face.
 Let $\{s, t\}$ be a split pair and let $H_1$ and~$H_2$ be two subgraphs of $G$ such that $H_1 \cup H_2 = G$ and $H_1 \cap H_2 = \{s, t\}$.
 Consider the tree containing the two nodes $\mu_1$ and $\mu_2$ associated with the graphs $H_1 + \{s, t\}$ and $H_2 + \{s, t\}$, respectively.
 These graphs are called \emph{skeletons} of the nodes $\mu_i$, denoted by $\skel(\mu_i)$ and the special edge $\{s, t\}$ is said to be a \emph{virtual edge}.
 The two nodes $\mu_1$ and $\mu_2$ are connected by an edge or, more precisely, the occurrence of the virtual edges $\{s, t\}$ in both skeletons are linked by this edge.
 The \emph{expansion graph} $\expan(\{s, t\})$ of a virtual edge $\{s, t\}$ is the subgraph of $G$ it represents, that is in $\skel(\mu_1)$ and $\skel(\mu_2)$ the expansion graphs of $\{s, t\}$ are $H_2$ and $H_1$, respectively.
 Now a combinatorial embedding of $G$ uniquely induces a combinatorial embedding of $\skel(\mu_1)$ and $\skel(\mu_2)$.
 Furthermore, arbitrary and independently chosen embeddings for the two skeletons determine an embedding of $G$, thus the resulting tree can be used to represent all embeddings of $G$ by the combination of all embeddings of two smaller planar graphs.
 This replacement can of course be applied iteratively to the skeletons yielding a tree with more nodes but smaller skeletons associated with the nodes.
-Applying this kind of decomposition in a systematic way yields the SPQR-tree as introduced by Di Battista and Tamassia~\cite{dt-omtc-96,dt-opt-96}.
-The SPQR-tree $\mathcal T$ of a biconnected planar graph $G$ contains four types of nodes.
-First, the P-nodes having a bundle of at least three parallel edges as skeleton and a combinatorial embedding is given by any order of these edges.
-Second, the skeleton of an R-node is triconnected, thus having exactly two embeddings~\cite{w-cgcg-32}, and third, S-nodes have a simple cycle as skeleton without any choice for the embedding.
-Finally, every edge in a skeleton representing only a single edge in the original graph $G$ is formally also considered to be a virtual edge linked to a Q-node in $\mathcal T$ representing this single edge.
-Note that all leaves of the SPQR-tree~$\mathcal T$ are Q-nodes.
-Besides from being a nice way to represent all embeddings of a biconnected planar graph, the SPQR-tree has size only linear in the size of $G$ and Gutwenger and Mutzel~\cite{gm-lti-00} show that it can be computed in linear time.
-Figure~\ref{fig:spqr-tree} shows a biconnected planar graph together with its SPQR-tree.